Principle 1 - Uniqueness

 Principle 3 - Engagement

-Research tells us that, because they are operating in an environment where they are experiencing being valued, engaged people give their best and operate at maximum effectiveness levels.
 Productivity, customer satisfaction, profit, employee morale, safety and quality outputs are all directly linked to ‘engagement’.
-As great leaders and managers intuitively know, this principle states that it’s engaged people that make the difference between good performance and great performance.
+As great leaders and managers intuitively know, this principle states that “it’s engaged people that make the difference between good performance and great performance”.

 Back to top ^